autonity/docs.autonity.org/concepts/ofd/index.md

 The _lookback window_ default value is set in the OFD [protocol configuration](/concepts/ofd/#omission-accountability-protocol-configuration) at genesis.
 It can be changed post-genesis by governance [`setLookbackWindow()`](/reference/api/aut/op-prot/#setlookbackwindow-omission-accountability-contract).

-#### Inactivity score, probation and thresholds
+#### Inactivity score

-The OFD protocol will apply penalties to an _offending validator_ for proven omission faults.
-Penalties are influenced by the average offline percentage of a committee member during an epoch and its historical performance.
+The average offline percentage of a committee member for an epoch is computed as an _inactivity score_.
 The offline percentage is measured as the % of blocks in an epoch that the validator has failed to participate in consensus for.
-This measure is used to record a validator's _inactivity score_ and _thresholds_ which if broken trigger omission penalties.
-The _inactivity threshold_ sets a floor for the % of blocks in an epoch that a validator must be active for else it will be determined to be an _offending validator_ at the end of the epoch.
-The _withholding threshold_ sets a floor which if broken triggers withholding of staking rewards.
-The _negligible threshold_ sets a floor which if broken triggers jailing.

-The average offline percentage of a committee member for the current and preceding epoch is recorded as an aggregated _inactivity score_.
-Penalties are applied only if a committee member's _inactivity score_ breaks the _inactivity threshold_ during an epoch.
+The _inactivity scores_ for the current and past epoch are aggregated to computes an _aggregated inactivity score_.
+Penalties are applied only if a committee member's _aggregated inactivity score_ breaks the _inactivity threshold_ during an epoch.
 Penalties are then computed according based on the validator's historical _omission fault_ history and a _probation period_.
 Historical _omission faults_ are maintained by an _offence_ counter, incrementing by `1` for each _omission fault_.
+The validator's _aggregated inactivity score_, _offence_ count, and _probation_ are used as weighting factors when computing omission penalties.

+#### Probation

-The _offence_ count is used as a weighting when computing penalties.
-To incentivise liveness OFD also sets a _probation period_ measured in epochs.
+To incentivise liveness OFD sets a _probation period_ measured in epochs.
 The duration of the _probation period_ for a validator is determined by the protocol's _initial probation period_ configured value multiplied by the individual validator's _offence_ count squared.
 Until the validator has committed a first _offence_ its _probation period_ is nil (`0`) epochs.
 Once offence count is `>0` the validator is in _probation_ and its _probation period_ will begin to number epochs.
 As soon as an _offending validator_ completes an entire _probation period_ without offences its _offence_ count is reset to `0`, taking the validator out of _probation_ and so incentivising liveness.

+#### Thresholds

+The _threshold_ sets a floor which if broken triggers omission penalties.
+OFD has multiple thresholds:

+- The _inactivity threshold_ sets a floor for the % of blocks in an epoch that a validator must be active for else it will be determined to be an _offending validator_ at the end of the epoch.
 On breaking the _inactivity threshold_ at the end of the epoch the validator is determined to be an offender and subject to penalties.
+- The _withholding threshold_ sets a floor which if broken triggers _withholding_ of staking rewards and Newton inflation rewards.
+- The _negligible threshold_ sets a floor which if broken triggers _jailing_.

+#### Inactivity penalties

+The OFD protocol will apply penalties to an _offending validator_ for proven omission faults after a _threshold_ has been crossed.
 Penalties applied to an _offending validator_ are:

 - on breaking the _withholding threshold_: withholding of staking rewards and newton inflation rewards for the epoch proportionally to the validator's _inactivity score_ in the epoch.
 The lost rewards are transferred to the withheld rewards pool for community funding.

 - on breaking the _negligible threshold_: jailing and withholding of all staking rewards and newton inflation rewards for the epoch.
 The _offending validator_ is jailed for a number of epochs determined by the protocol's _initial jailing period_ configured value and the number of inactivity _offences_ committed by the validator.
 The lost rewards are transferred to the withheld rewards pool for community funding.

 - on committing an _offence_ when on _probation_: slashing and permanent jailing.
-The _offending validator_ is slashed according to the protocol's _initial slashing rate_ configured value, validator's offences squared, and the number of other validators committing omission offences in the epoch (collusion degree).
+The _offending validator_ is slashed according to the protocol's _initial slashing rate_ configured value, validator's offences squared, and the number of other validators committing omission offences in the epoch (_collusion degree_).
 The validator is permanently jailed.

 #### Jail